egold555/com.sasmaster.glelwjgl.java/README.md

 # com.sasmaster.glelwjgl.java
-com.sasmaster.glelwjgl.java Mirror.
-The original repo got removed.
+The original repo got removed, so this is a mirror